Ohio Homestead: History

 On Mirani, part of the old Ohio run, pasture improvement experiments from the 1920s led to the introduction of aerial methods to apply fertilizer in February 1950, with the transformation of pastoral carrying capacity for the tablelands.

 Ohio remained the centre of family activities until after the death of Mary, in May 1931.
 The house passed to a grandson of Abraham Nivison, another James Nivison.

 Many of Abraham Nivison's descendants, living on subdivisions of the original Ohio property, followed in the tradition he established as forerunners of new stock management and breeding programmes.
-They included F. W. Nivison and his son, J. F. Nivison, both vice presidents of the Royal Agricultural Society of NSW and renowned as expert judges of horses and cattle; A. S. Nivison an innovator in pasture improvement in New England, a leading judge of fine wool Merino sheep and holder, on many occasions, of Australian record prizes for his wool at the Newcastle wool sales; S. N. Nivison, foundation president of the North and North-West Racing Association, member of the Council of the Australian Jockey Club and only country representative on the TAB. at its foundations; P. M. Nivison, managing director of Farm Plan, a computer-system company bringing new technological methods to rural management; and Angus Nivison, landscape artist and winner in 1979 of the Herald Art Award.
+They included F. W. Nivison and his son, J. F. Nivison, both vice presidents of the Royal Agricultural Society of New South Wales and renowned as expert judges of horses and cattle; A. S. Nivison an innovator in pasture improvement in New England, a leading judge of fine wool Merino sheep and holder, on many occasions, of Australian record prizes for his wool at the Newcastle wool sales; S. N. Nivison, foundation president of the North and North-West Racing Association, member of the Council of the Australian Jockey Club and only country representative on the TAB. at its foundations; P. M. Nivison, managing director of Farm Plan, a computer-system company bringing new technological methods to rural management; and Angus Nivison, landscape artist and winner in 1979 of the Herald Art Award.

 In 1950 Ohio was taken over by the Church of England, who used it for some years as a boys home and later, as a conference centre.
 When the Church put it on the market in 1970, it was bought back by the descendants of Abraham Nivison and is now owned by Ohio Homestead Pty Ltd.

 These days the Ohio estate is represented on a map by Ohio, Ohio North, Yalgoo, Yalgoolygum, Mirani, Marmindi, Petali and Miramoona.
 Together these subdivisions cover the same area, give or take a few hectares.
 Ohio and Yalgoolygum represent, for all intents and purposes, lifestyle choices.
 The family's own historian, Jillian Oppenheimer, lives at Ohio with her husband and fellow author Bruce Mitchell.
 They were able to buy Ohio back off the Church of England in 1970 and spent several years restoring it into a family home.
 Essentially it looks very much as it did when it was finally completed in the 1860s.